dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## Create a Google Cloud Platform project

-Google Cloud Platform projects form the basis for creating, enabling, and using all Cloud Platform services including managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Cloud Platform resources.
+Projects on Google Cloud Platform form the basis for creating, enabling, and using all Cloud Platform services.
+This includes managing APIs, enabling billing, adding and removing collaborators, and managing permissions for Cloud Platform resources.

 You can use an already existing project, but let's see how to create a new project if you don't have any.

 To create a new project:

-*    Go to the [Google Cloud Platform Resource Manager](https://console.cloud.google.com/cloud-resource-manager) resources page.
+* go to the [Google Cloud Platform Resource Manager](https://console.cloud.google.com/cloud-resource-manager) resources page;
-*    Click Create Project
+* click Create Project;
-*    In the New Project window that appears, enter a project name.
+* in the New Project window that appears, enter a project name;
-*    click on "Create".
+* then click on "Create".

-Note: This part is optional.
-You can create a Google Cloud Platform project from Google SDK console when initializing your SDK.
+__Note__: You can also create a Google Cloud Platform project from Google SDK console when initializing your SDK.

-### Enable billing
+### Enable Billing on Google App Engine

-In order to create Google Cloud Platform resources the project needs to have a billing account associated with it.
+In order to create Google Cloud Platform resources, the project needs to have a billing account associated with it.
+To activate it, do the following:

-* Click on "Enable billing"
+* click on "Enable billing";
-* Click on "Create Billing Account" on the modal window that appears.
+* click on "Create Billing Account" on the modal window that appears;
-* Fill in the form in the next window that appears.
-Click on "Agree and Continue".
+* fill in the form in the next window that appears.
+Click on "Agree and Continue";
-* In the next window that appears, Fill in all the requirements especially the Payment Info.
+* in the next window that appears, Fill in all the requirements especially the Payment Info;
-* Click on "Start my free trial".
+* click on "Start my free trial".

 ### Install the Google SDK